theshaune/fluent/README.md

 Exlpore the use of descriptive namespacing.
 - should be used to help indicate what the class for.
 - Doesn't apply any styles on it owns.
-- A sugar coated prefix.
+- ~~A sugar coated prefix.~~
-- Possibly Captilized?
+- ~~Possibly Captilized?~~
-- example: class="Global Navigation store" .Global.Naviation.store
+- ~~example: class="Global Navigation store" .Global.Naviation.store~~

+With the remaining 2 reasons left, essentially this class would be something like 'component' but it does nothing aside from tell the developer that it is a componenet, upon futher thoughts, It does seem that it is unnessercary waffle. consider removing.

 Explore the use of indicative + random names.

 As the classname is 100% entirely used to identify and apply styles/changes to the markup, and we know that it doesn't make any difference if hte class is "x" or "X".
 A solution to help identify components could be to use a name that indicates what it is and then a name to identify the styles.
 This combined with a styleguide could lead to an easy to use library of components. example `.Page-Header.hollywood`

-*Exlpore* the use of .Component .child,

-- as some components will never be mixed, it can be over the top to use the strict naming convention
-- children classes already adhere to pascal case.
-So in some instances there is almost no chance of a clash
-- jQuery could clash two classes such as `price`. explore this.

 *Explore* a flatter structure, closer to the nature of css.